giellalt/lang-smj/gramcheck/collecting-developer-texts.md

 Collecting developer texts
 ==========================

-In order to test precision, we need texts for development.
-The procedure for generating sentences with error alarms is described [here](https://giellalt.github.io/proof/gramcheck/GrammarCheckerDocumentation.html).
+In order to test precision, we need texts for development. is described [here](https://giellalt.github.io/proof/gramcheck/GrammarCheckerDocumentation.html).

-The Lule Saami development sentences should be taken from corpus texts not in use for gold corpus:
+The Lule Saami development sentences should be taken from corpus texts not in use for gold corpus.
+The following texts are available (remove the newlines and collect the result as one file (`corpustext.txt`) of appr.
+750000 words).
+Then, analyse the file as explained [in this document](https://giellalt.github.io/proof/gramcheck/extracting-precision-sentences.html).
+The result will be files containing sentences with error alarms.

+The files reserved for developer test corpus are listed here.
+These should **not** be used for gold corpus annotation.
+Gold corpus files are listed at the end of this document.

 ```
 ccat -l smj